Subscribe for Real-World Readiness

 The Myth: If you keep your blinds and curtains closed when the sun comes up, your house will stay cool.

 The Fact: By the time sunlight hits your indoor blinds, the heat has already passed through the window glass and entered your house.
-Regular plastic blinds and thin curtains simply absorb that solar radiation and act like a giant radiator, pumping that heat straight into your living room.
+Regular plastic blinds and thin curtains simply absorb that solar radiation and act like a giant radiator that pumps heat straight into your living room.

 The Fix: You have to physically trap the heat against the glass so it never circulates.
 Thermal blackout curtains are lined with heavy, insulating materials that block out 100% of the sunlight and create a thick, cooling barrier right at the window pane.